 By the way, we have a great web application for working with 32-bit images, called

 Online HDR Image Converter, and it literally has a full-fledged exposure adjustment tool.
 To better understand the theory of this tutorial and how exposure compensation works, you should definitely "play" with a real HDRI file with this free online tool.

 To do so, open any 32-bit HDR or EXR image using Online HDR Image Viewer and move exposure slider (located below Viewport) to the left and right.
 See, how new details, previously hidden in the dark or in the center of the brightest areas of HDR image, gradually reveals itself as you move slider to one of a side.

 If you do not have 32-bit file at hand, just download any sample from the Internet.
 There are now many resources that distribute HDR images for free, including high-resolution ones.

 You can learn more about how to use Tone Mapping Exposure Control tool of

-Online HDR Image Viewer by reading relevant section its docs.
+Online HDR Image Converter by reading relevant section its docs.